infinum/frontend-handbook/Angular/Angular guidelines and best practices/DatX data store.md

 ## Resources

-You can read up on DatX at official [docs site](https://datx.dev/docs/getting-started/installation).
-Infinum also published article [working with JSON API](https://infinum.com/the-capsized-eight/working-with-JSON-API) with examples.
+You can read up on DatX at the official [docs site](https://datx.dev/docs/getting-started/installation).
+Infinum also published the [working with JSON API](https://infinum.com/the-capsized-eight/working-with-JSON-API) article with examples.
 We also have an [example repository](https://github.com/infinum/js-angular-datx-example) that you can take a look at when in doubt about how to set up DatX in an Angular project.

 ## Why use DatX